 Mwali and bagi are both assessed for their value based on size, colour, and how well they are polished or finished.
 In addition the shells increase in value with age and both men and shells gain prestige in their association with one another.
 A man may gain fame and notoriety for having possessed a particularly fine armband; similarly, a necklace may be highly regarded for having been owned by a great man.
 To be big in Kula is to be big in most other things.

 A basic rule is that one cannot keep a valuable bagi or mwali indefinitely nor withdraw it from circulation unless one owns it personally.

-Nowadays Bagi can be purchased for cash but in the past it was originally manufactured by the people of Calvados, Sudest and Rossell Islands and traded in the Kula Ring.
+Nowadays Bagi can be purchased for cash but in the past it was originally manufactured by the people of Calvados, Sudest and Rossell Islands from the rare oyster shell "chama pacifica imbrica" or "Chama Pacifica Imbricata" and traded in the Kula Ring.
 The Mwali originated from Kiriwina in the Trobriand Islands.
 The Trobriand Islanders also use money created from the leaf of a banana called Doba.